 - Similar to traditional bicycles, e-bikes can decrease traffic congestion, reduce the demand for vehicle parking spaces, and increase the number and visibility of cyclists on the road.

-When riding e-bikes in national parks, follow all applicable regulations and be aware of these special safety considerations:
+When riding e-bikes in national parks, follow all applicable rules and regulations for the park and local jurisdiction.
+This may include organized group size restrictions, permitting requirements, local helmet laws, sharing the road, and more.
+In addition, be aware of these important safety considerations:

 - Mount and dismount the bike carefully.
 The added weight of the battery and motor assist technology can add 20 or more pounds to the weight of the bike.

 - Ensure you have and wear proper bicycle safety equipment (e.g., a helmet, brightly colored and reflective clothing, and bicycle lighting).

 Carry route maps and be familiar with relevant park information.

 Know where to bike and where biking may NOT be allowed or safe.

 - Obey all rules of the road and the trails, including observing stop signs and speed limits.

 - Pay attention to vehicle traffic and other users of the pathway.

 - Check with park staff to know when to avoid high volumes of traffic and trail users.